-Agriculture in the Classroom, American Red Cross, Autism Awareness, Boy Scout, Girl Scout, Collegiate, Diabetes Awareness, Ducks Unlimited, Environmental, H Foundation-Committed to a Cure for Cancer, Illinois and Michigan Canal, Illinois Police K-9 Memorial, International Brotherhood of Teamsters, National Wild Turkey Federation, Pan Hellenic, Park District Youth Program, Pet Friendly, Professional Sports Teams, Illinois Public Broadcasting System Stations, Illinois Route 66, September 11, Soil and Water Conservation District, Sportsmen Series, St. Jude Children's Research Hospital, Support Our Troops, Violence Prevention, and Wildlife Prairie Park plates Annual renewal Education and Illinois Professional Golfers Association Foundation Junior Golf plates Annual renewal Law Enforcement Torch Run for Special Olympics and Public Safety Diver plates Annual renewal D.A.R.E. plates Annual renewal Curing Childhood Cancer plates Annual renewal Illinois Nurses plates Annual renewal Legion of Merit plates Annual renewal \$40 27 40 40 45 27 45 29 65 52 35 22 0
+Agriculture in the Classroom, American Red Cross, Autism Awareness, Boy Scout, Girl Scout, Collegiate, Diabetes Awareness, Ducks Unlimited, Environ- mental, H Foundation-Committed to a Cure for Cancer, Illinois and Michigan Canal, Illinois Police K-9 Memorial, International Brotherhood of Teamsters, National Wild Turkey Federation, Pan Hellenic, Park District Youth Program, Pet Friendly, Professional Sports Teams, Illinois Public Broadcasting System Stations, Illinois Route 66, September 11, Soil and Water Conservation District, Sportsmen Series, St. Jude Children's Research Hospital, Support Our Troops,

+Violence Prevention, and Wildlife Prairie Park plates \$40

+Annual renewal 27

+Education and Illinois Professional Golfers Association Foundation

+Junior Golf plates 40

+Annual renewal 40

+Law Enforcement Torch Run for Special Olympics and Public Safety Diver plates 45

+Annual renewal 27

+D.A.R.E. plates 45

+Annual renewal 29

+Curing Childhood Cancer plates 65

+Annual renewal 52

+Illinois Nurses plates 35 22

+Annual renewal Combat Action Badge, Combat Action Ribbon, Legion of Merit, and Operation

+Desert Shield/Desert Storm plates 0

+Annual renewal 0

+0

-Charges for decals for Universal special plates (in addition to regular fee) Roadside Monarch Habitat decal \$25
+Charges for decals for Universal special plates (in addition to regular fee)

+International Association of Machinists and Aerospace Workers \$35

-Annual renewal Illinois veterans' homes decal 25 26
+Annual renewal 25

+Local Lodge 701, International Association of Machinists and Aerospace Workers

+Annual renewal 30

+Horsemen's Council of Illinois; Illinois Department of Human Services for devel-

+opmental disabilities awareness, pediatric cancer awareness, and volunteerism;

+K9s for Veterans; Prostate Cancer Awareness; Roadside Monarch Habitat; and 25

+Theresa Tracy Trot-Illinois CancerCare Foundation Fund decal 25

-Annual renewal 26
+Annual renewal 25

-Horsemen's Council of Illinois decal Annual renewal 25 25
+Illinois veterans' homes decal Annual renewal 26 26

+Annual Tellewal 20

+Material and anterial (in addition to marked for)

-Motorcycles and autocycles (in addition to regular fee) Φ.5.0
+Motorcycles and autocycles (in addition to regular fee) ¢50

+Vanity plate \$50

-Vanity plate Personalized plate \$50 25
+Personalized plate 25

-23

-Trailers only Ф 10 4 -
+Trailers only

-Up to 3,000 lbs. to 40,000 lbs. \$ 18 to 1,502
+Up to 3,000 lbs. \$ 118 to

+to 40,000 lbs.
+1,602

-Vehicles with permanently mounted equipment ,
+Vehicles with permanently mounted equipment

-(trucks with mounted facilities, cranes, etc.) Up to 10,000 lbs. \$ 45 to
+(trucks with mounted facilities, cranes, etc.) · -

+Up to 10,000 lbs. \$ 45 to

 to 80,000 lbs.
 385

+Descretion of eaching

-Recreational vehicles
+Recreational vehicles • •··

-Up to 8,000 lbs. \$ 78† to
+Up to 8,000 lbs. \$ 78 [†] to

 to 10,000 lbs. or more 102

-Camping or travel trailers 4.
-2. ·
+Camping or travel trailers

-Up to 3,000 lbs. \$18 to 50†
+Up to 3,000 lbs. \$18 to

-to 10,000 lbs. or more 301
+to 10,000 lbs. or more 50†

 Farm trucks

-Up to 16,000 lbs. \$ 150 to
+Up to 16,000 lbs. \$ 250 to

 to 80,000 lbs.
-1,490
+1,590

 Farm trailers

-Up to 10,000 lbs. \$ 60 to
+Up to 10,000 lbs. \$ 160 to

 to 36,000 lbs.
-650
+750

 Commercial vehicles-bus, truck, or truck trailers

-Up to 8,000 lbs. \$ $99^{\Delta}$ to
+Up to 8,000 lbs. \$ 151^{Δ} to

-to 80,000 lbs. with 5 or more axles 2,790
+to 80,000 lbs. with 5 or more axles 2,890

 Former military vehicles

 Up to 26,000 lbs. \$ 100 to

-to 65,000 lbs.
-1,000

-(plus \$25 or \$75 per trailer, based on weight) ŕ
+to 65,000 lbs. (plus \$25 or \$75 per trailer, based on weight) 1,000

-- \ There is no additional charge for personalized or vanity plates in a military plate series, or for Gold Star recipient plates. - † A person who qualifies for the Benefit Access Program (which replaced the Circuit Breaker program) pays only \$24 to register one passenger vehicle weighing up to 8,000 pounds. - Δ For vehicles up to 8,000 pounds, the fee includes a \$1 surcharge that goes to the State Police Vehicle Fund.
-The fee is halved for anyone who was on active military duty outside the U.S. for at least 90 days of the preceding registration year.
-It is waived for the year following the return of an active duty or reserve military member who served on a combat mission.
+There is no additional charge for personalized or vanity plates in a military plate series, or for Gold Star recipient plates.

+- [†] A person who qualifies for the Benefit Access Program (which replaced the Circuit Breaker program) pays only \$24 to register one passenger vehicle weighing up to 8,000 pounds. - △ For vehicles up to 8,000 pounds, the fee includes a \$1 surcharge going to the State Police Vehicle Fund and \$2 for the Park and Conservation Fund.
+The fees are halved for anyone who was on active military duty outside the U.S. for at least 90 days of the preceding registration year.
+They are waived for the year following the return of an active duty or reserve military member who served on a combat mission.
 Owners of vehicles meeting the statutory definition of a "covered farm vehicle" may choose to pay \$10 per year to have that designation on their license plates.